Friends-of-Monika/mas-autostart/readme.md

     after computer has booted up.
 This is highly OS-specific and unfortunately there isn't anything we really can do about it.
 Please be patient, game will start as soon as OS will decide it can start.
-  * In order for autostart to work, you must have DDLC.exe/DDLC.sh files intact in your DDLC folder and you must not rename or move them.
-  * Likewise, the game won't get launched on start if you'll move it elsewhere;
+  * The game won't get launched on start if you'll move it elsewhere;
-    however, autostart entry will be overwritten on next manual game launch.
+    however, autostart entry will be overwritten on next manual game launch, and further on it will launch on startup automatically.
-  * On Windows, your system must have VBScript engine and be able to run .vbs files (some users may have it removed for their own reasons.)
+  * On Windows, your system must have VBScript engine enabled and be able to run .vbs files (some users may have it disabled for their own reasons.)

 ## ❓ Download and install instructions